California Institute of the Arts: CalArts Extended Studies

 Our audience, which is not the four-year matriculated degree audience, really wanted more of a shopping cart experience.
 They wanted a quick and easy way to make the transaction.

-Lisa BarrProject Development in the Office of Global Initiatives, California Institute of the Arts
+Lisa BarrExtended Studies; Director of Operations, Administration and Finance, California Institute of the Arts

 Ultimately, the limitations of the system in place made it difficult for CalArts Extended Studies to follow through on its mission to expand access to programs offering creative exploration in the arts, and students began voting with their feet.